KayTwenty/0xpsy/README.md

 # 0xpsy
-"Ox-Sigh" an 2D platformer game built in PyGame
+"Ox-Sigh" an 2D platformer game built in PyGame.

 > [!CAUTION]
-> This project is still in development and is not ready for production use.
+> This project is still in development and is not ready for stable use.

 ## Installation